- 2-Minute Article

 7. Refine your retirement income plan

-Although you might have started a retirement income plan with your financial professional already, the process of reviewing and prioritizing goals provides an opportunity to revisit future income needs.
+Although you might have started a retirement income plan with a financial professional already, the process of reviewing and prioritizing goals provides an opportunity to revisit future income needs.

-For example, you might reassess your investment mix, as people typically want to increase or shift savings into more conservative investments as they approach retirement.
+For example, consider reassessing your investment mix, as people typically want to increase or shift savings into more conservative investments as they approach retirement.
 Also, review all potential income streams, including withdrawals from retirement savings accounts, pension benefits, and Social Security.
 Look for ways to enhance income, such as delaying Social Security payout or putting a portion of savings into a guaranteed income source, like an annuity.

-Finally, don’t forget to secure your plan: permanent life insurance can protect loved ones should anything happen to you, while growing cash value to tap for future expenses such as health-related costs.
+Finally, don't forget to secure your plan.
+Talk to a financial professional about whether life insurance makes sense in your plan.
+Permanent life insurance can protect loved ones should anything happen to you, while growing cash value to tap for future expenses such as health-related costs.

 Work closely with your financial professional to calculate the costs of your goals, prioritize those goals, and identify the best financial tools to help achieve them.